Skip Navigation

 betterhelp groupinars

-You can attend as many groupinars as you want.
-To register, navigate to the Groupinars tab and click on the “More Information” button under the description, then click on “Register.”
-You’ll receive two handy emails when you sign up to attend – a confirmation email with instructions on joining and a reminder email before the event.
+You can attend as many Groupinars as you want.
+To register, navigate to the Groupinars tab in your dashboard and click on the “More Information” button under the description of the session that interests you, then click on “Register.”
+You'll receive two emails when you sign up to attend — a confirmation email with instructions on joining and a reminder email before the event.

-The group chat window on the lower right corner of the webinar uses attendees’ initials to protect their privacy.
-Before a webinar begins, the host reminds everyone to refrain from sharing personal/identifying information that might affect anonymity.
+The group chat window on the lower right corner of the webinar displays attendees’ initials rather than full names.
+Before a webinar begins, the host reminds everyone to refrain from revealing personal or identifying information.
 The host also reminds everyone that kindness toward one another ensures a pleasant and non-judgmental experience.

 Journaling